khulnasoft/integrations-core/pan_firewall/README.md

 ### Logs

-The PANOS integration collects logs from the Palo Alto Networks firewall integration and forwards them to Datadog.
+The PANOS integration collects logs from the Palo Alto Networks firewall integration and forwards them to Khulnasoft.

 ### Metrics